Assistive Technology for Kids with Learning Disabilities: An Overview

 Audiobooks and publications

 Recorded books allow users to listen to text and are available in a variety of formats, such as audiocassettes, CDs, and MP3 downloads.
 Special playback units allow users to and search and bookmark pages and chapters.
 Subscription services offer extensive electronic library collections.
+Learn more about audiobooks and publications (opens in a new window)

-Electronic math work sheets
+Electronic math worksheets

 This type of tool helps a person plan, organize, store, and retrieve his calendar, task list, contact data, and other information in electronic form.
-Personal data managers may be portable, hand-held devices, computer software, or a combination of those tools working together by "sharing" data.
+Personal data managers may be portable, hand-held devices, computer software, or a combination of those tools working together by “sharing” data.
+Learn more about information and data managers (opens in a new window)

 Optical character recognition

 This technology allows a user to scan printed material into a computer or handheld unit.
 The scanned text is then read aloud via a speech synthesis/screen reading system.
 Optical Character Recognition (OCR) is available as stand-alone units, computer software, and as portable, pocket-sized devices.
+Learn more about optical character recognition (opens in a new window)

 Proofreading programs